 The political fallout was enormous.
 The summit between Khrushchev and Eisenhower planned for two weeks later collapsed.
 The CIA’s overflight programme over the Soviet Union ended that day, never to resume.
 Powers spent twenty-one months in a Soviet prison before being exchanged for Rudolf Abel on the Glienicke Bridge in Berlin.

-And in the chaos of the morning, the Soviet Air Defence Forces also shot down one of their own aircraft — a MiG-19 piloted by Senior Lieutenant Sergei Safronov, who was killed when his fighter was hit by a friendly S-75 missile that had failed to find Powers and came around looking for any target it could lock onto.
+And in the chaos of the morning, the Soviet Air Defence Forces also shot down one of their own aircraft — a MiG-19 piloted by Senior Lieutenant Sergei Safronov, who was killed when his fighter was hit by a friendly S-75 missile — in the confusion, with commanders unaware that the U-2 was already down, the batteries kept firing at anything their radars picked up.

 The pilot who came home